RSTeam02/Pascal-s-Triangle/README.md

 + update 27.01: sierpinski mode <= 32 depth
 + update 28.01: sierpinski mode > 32 depth fixed => prevent big integers (rounding errors), only last digit req (% 10)
 + update 03.02: UI improvements, range slider for choosing the order of sierpinski triangle up to 12.
++ update 04.06.21: refactoring, seperation in view, resultoutput modules
++ update 10.06.21: palindrom mode: parses strings, which also results the same word in reverse direction.
+When it's not a palindrom, it returns a "-".